 Systematic, high-frequency execution with a hybrid maker/taker approach.
 Sits between scalpers and market makers in speed and liquidity provision.

 Algorithmic trading on prediction markets is a systematic approach where automated systems execute trades at high frequency using a blend of maker and taker orders.
-Across platforms like Polymarket, Kalshi, and Probable Markets, algo traders occupy the middle ground between pure market makers who primarily provide liquidity and scalpers who primarily consume it — placing a significant portion of limit orders while also aggressively taking liquidity when conditions warrant.
+Across platforms like Polymarket and Kalshi, algo traders occupy the middle ground between pure market makers who primarily provide liquidity and scalpers who primarily consume it — placing a significant portion of limit orders while also aggressively taking liquidity when conditions warrant.
 Their edge comes from execution efficiency and programmatic decision-making rather than deep domain expertise or market structure exploitation.

 Algo traders deploy automated systems that monitor dozens to hundreds of markets simultaneously, placing and canceling orders based on pre-programmed rules.
 Their maker percentage typically sits between 50% and 70% — high enough to benefit from maker rebates and favorable queue positioning, but not so high that they're purely passive.
 When their models detect a short-term opportunity, they switch to taker mode and hit the order book directly.